-As an international student, you benefit from the resources available from the Office of International Student and Scholar Services, the Temple University International Admissions Office, and the resources available to you from the Tyler School of Art.
+As an international student, you benefit from the resources available from the Office of International Student and Scholar Services, the Temple University International Admissions Office, and the resources available to you from the Tyler School of Art and Architecture.

 Your admissions specialist is Grace Ahn Klensin, Assistant Director.